 The lower quality oils and additives like propellants can damage the nonstick coatings on some air fryer baskets.
 The coating could start to flake off after repeated exposure to cooking spray.

-Several reasons actually make PAM and other nonstick cooking sprays a bad choice.
+Several reasons actually make PAM and other nonstick cooking sprays are a bad choice.

 Reasons to Avoid Nonstick Spray